KaiqueMCR/Image-compressor/README.md

 ⚠️ to run this project you must have installed [Git](https://git-scm.com) and [Node](https://nodejs.org/en/).

-First of all install all dependences with:
+Once cloned the project on your machine install all dependences with:

 ```bash
 npm install